mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

        `logging specification <../logging/logging.rst#configurable-max-document-length>`_, and MUST be replaced with an empty document
        "{ }" if the command is considered sensitive.

-   * - databaseName
-     - String
-     - The database name.

 The unstructured form SHOULD be as follows, using the values defined in the structured format above to fill in placeholders as appropriate:

   Command "{{commandName}}" started on database "{{databaseName}}" using a connection with driver-generated ID {{driverConnectionId}}